ccoutant/dwarf-locations/013-generalize-address-spaces.md

 types.
 This allows the compiler to specify which address space is being used to represent the pointer or reference type.

+**For discussion** This probably needs more explanation.
+I wrote about it in my reply to Cary.
+I think this basically requires Baris's refined type proposal and this attribute should be applied to all GPU pointers.
+I believe that this is consistent with Tony's original idea.
+I think we need an example in Appendix D showing how this should work.

 Add a new `DW_OP_mem` operation defined to create a memory location description from an address and address space.
 It can be used to specify the location of a variable that is allocated in a specific address space.

+**For discussion** Why isn't this a flavor of addr.
+We probably need to cover relocation here.

+**For Discussion** Is the OpenCL reasoning that Tony cited compelling enough that the address space can't be an operand.
+If so we should probably state that in the document.

 Implicit conversion back to a value is limited only to the default address space to maintain compatibility with DWARF 5.
 This approach of